 Skip to Content

-Calvinism vs Lutheranism: The reformation of Catholicism
+Calvinism vs Lutheranism: The Reformation Of Catholicism

 During the 15th and 16th centuries, religion was being questioned in many parts of the world, none more so than Catholicism.